linrunner/tlp-doc/settings/runtimepm.rst

     RUNTIME_PM_DRIVER_DENYLIST="mei_me nouveau radeon xhci_hcd"

-Exclude PCIe devices assigned to listed drivers from runtime power management.
+Exclude PCIe devices assigned to listed drivers from autosuspend.
 Use :command:`tlp-stat -e` to lookup the drivers (in parentheses at the end of each output line).